johnnyodonnell/sample-client-side-browser-attacks/Readme.txt

         openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -sha256 -nodes
         ```
     * Really no point to do a redirect post for a CSRF attack,
-        since the same effect can be achieved with zero clicks
+        since the same effect can be achieved with zero additional clicks
             See: https://portswigger.net/web-security/csrf

 Resources: